lw251/GettingAndCleaningDataProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 		Similar to step 3.
 		For feature names, I removed '_', '(' and ')' etc. and use low cases.
-		I did not change t to time or "acc" to "acceleration" etc. since I don't think that's necessary to increase readability.
+		I did not change "t" to "time" or "acc" to "acceleration" etc. since I don't think that's necessary to increase readability.

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 		Use melt to melt data and set 'subject' and 'activity' as id.
 Then use dcast to get mean.